csstools/postcss-plugins/plugins/postcss-nesting/docs/README.md

 This version is a continuation of what existed before CSS nesting was implemented in browsers.
 It made a few non-invasive changes to keep up with implementations but it is falling behind.

-In a future version of this plugin this will no longer be the default.

 ```pcss
 <example.css>